« Visit Fantastic Pest Control

 2) Squirrels

 For many people, squirrels are cute little creatures you encounter in your local park.
-For those unlucky enough to have them infest their home though, they’re a pest that can cause serious damage.
+For those unlucky enough to have them infest their home, though, they’re a pest that can cause serious damage.

-You’ll most commonly find squirrels in the loft, hiding in out of the way corners and ripping up the insulation to build nests.
+You’ll most commonly find squirrels in the loft, hiding in out-of-the-way corners and ripping up the insulation to build nests.

 But the main aspect of squirrel damage is caused by their chewing behaviour.
-Their teeth grow constantly and they need to regularly gnaw on things to sharpen and stop the growth.
+Their teeth grow constantly, and they need to regularly gnaw on things to sharpen and stop the growth.
 This means anything in your house that isn’t incredibly tough is safe!

 • Squirrels in attics damage insulation, wood, and more